-Fuaran is a Gaelic song resource where everyone can get a taste of the richness of Gaelic heritage which is so precious.
+Fuaran is a Gaelic song resource where everyone can get a taste of the richness of our precious Gaelic heritage.

 Fuaran and Young People

 Fuaran was established by Fèisean nan Gàidheal and aims to encourage a new generation of Gaelic speakers and singers to actively engage in the research and collection of Gaelic songs in their local area or on their own chosen topic.

 Since the project was launched in 2014, more than 70 young people aged 16-25 have taken part in training and song workshops, led by a host of leading Gaelic song and research experts.
 Some of them have gone on to conduct more in-depth research including interviews with people in several communities, as well as scouring the online archives and physical collections which exist of Gaelic tradition.

 We are indebted to a number of bodies that supported Fuaran when it started including the Heritage Lottery Fund, Highlands and Islands Enterprise, Tobar an Dualchais and Lews Castle College UHI (Benbecula Campus).
 We would also like to thank Creative Scotland, Bòrd na Gàidhlig, The Highland Council, Argyll & Bute Council and the Scottish Govenment for their continuing support of Fèisean nan Gàidheal, which has in turn allowed us to carry on the project.

 Finally, we would like to sincerely thank all of the project participants and contributors who generously gave their time, songs and stories to Fuaran.
 Mìle taing dhuibh uile.

 2020 Year of Coasts and Waters